-6.3.10 Country residential lots shall not be less than 0.4 ha (1 ac.), and normally no more than 8.1 ha (20 ac.) in size.
-Where the subdivision is to separate a farmstead, the 8.1 ha (20 ac.) maximum may be exceeded if it can be demonstrated by the applicant that the additional area is required to include shelter belts and farm buildings and facilities ancillary to the farmstead.
-Lots may be increased in size to contain the area required for a surface discharge sewage system only if the excess land required for the subdivision is unsuitable for agricultural production.
+6.3.10 Country residential lots shall not be less than 0.4 ha (1 ac.), and normally no more than 4.04 ha (10 ac.) in size.
+Where the subdivision is to separate a farmstead, the maximum may be exceeded if it can be demonstrated by the applicant that the additional area is required to include shelter belts and farm buildings and facilities ancillary to the farmstead.
+Lots may be increased in size to contain the area required for an existing surface discharge sewage system only if the excess land required for the subdivision is unsuitable for agricultural production.
 Surface discharge sewage systems shall not be allowed to encroach upon land that is currently involved in agricultural uses.